rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ```

 Wait for the program to exit and switch back to the receiver tab.
-You should see the consumer received the new messages:
+The consumer received the new messages:

 ```shell
 Started consuming...